 EDS305, EDS101 and EDS 130

-Exam in ENGLISH ONLY.
-Two individual term papers of five pages each (counting 50%) based on course lectures and readings and a final oral exam.
-The oral exam counts are about 30% of the total grade.
-Participation in class discussions and seminars counts for 20%.
-Results from the term will be available in Canvas two to three weeks after submission.
-Students must pass all three exam activities to the course.
+The exam is only done in English.
+Two individual assignments of five pages each (counts 50%), plus the final oral exam.
+Oral counts about 50% of the total grade.
+Results on the assignments will be available in Canvas two to three weeks after submission.
+The student must pass each of the three examination activities to pass the course.